What is a car service?

 Is car servicing the same for electric cars?

-Electric car servicing is quite different when you consider that they don't actually have a lot of the parts that need maintaining on a fuel-powered car.
+Electric car servicing is quite different, since they don't have many of the parts that need maintenance on a fuel-powered car.
 Like an internal combustion engine (ICE), for a start.

 So, when you head for a service in an electric vehicle, there’s no need for engine oil and filter changes.

-There are still things that need to be checked regularly, including electrics like your battery and cabling, and consumables like the cabin air filter.
+There are still things that need to be checked regularly, including electrics such as your battery and cabling, and consumables like the cabin air filter.

 It’s recommended you check with the manufacturer to see how often they recommend servicing your electric model, but lots of people stick to the traditional six-, 12-, and 24-month cycles.